-Before the start of any servicing or replacement of components always isolate electricity supply to the appliance and always turn off the appliance gas supply at the gas service cock.
+Before the start of any servicing or replacement of components always isolate electricity supply to the appliance and always turn off the appliance gas supply at the gas service cock

-Data badge position lower left hand sub frame.
+Data badge position - lower left hand sub frame.

-- The following notes apply to the appliance and its controls but it should be remembered that attention must also be paid to the heating and hot water circuits with special attention to radiator valves, thermostats, clocks, leaking hot water taps etc. - Where it is necessary to replace a gasket that relies on adhesive for securing - this adhesive will be supplied with the gasket as a spare item. - In all cases prior to servicing, remove the outer case (sect.
+- The following notes apply to the appliance and its controls but it should be remembered that attention must also be paid to the heating and hot water circuits with special attention to radiator valves, thermostats, clocks, leaking hot water taps etc. - Where it is necessary to replace a gas ket that relies on adhesive for securing this adhesive will be supplied with the gasket as a spare item. - In all cases prior to servicing, remove the outer case (sect.
 5.4).
-Operate the appliance by turning the hot water services on to a high water flow, and observe the main burner. - Check that the flame covers all the flame ports and is of a light blue colour.
-Yellow flames and excessive lifting of flames indicate poor combustion, - IMPORTANT: After completing any servicing or replacement of gas carrying components it is essential that a test for gas soundness is always carried out along with functional checks in operation.
+Operate the appliance by turning the boiler thermostat up and down and observe the main burner. - Check that the flame covers all the flame ports and is of a light blue colour.
+Yellow flames and excessive lifting of flames indicate poor combustion. - IMPORTANT: After completing any servicing or replacement of gas carrying components it is essential that a test for gas soundness is always carried out along with functional checks in operation.